porscheofficial/quantum_reinforcement_learning_of_classical_rare_trajectories/Fourier_series_analysis/README.md

 The other Python files provide the classes and functions used in "main.py" and are named according to their respective functionality.

-**Feature planned for the future:** If you want to test yourself the implemented non-standard algorithms most important for this code, run the following commands in the terminal or console:
+**Testing:** If you want to test yourself the implemented non-standard algorithms most important for this code, run the following commands in the terminal or console:

 ```